Param Jaggi

-Param Jaggi (born April 18, 1994) is an American inventor and the CEO of Hatch Technologies.
+Param Jaggi (born April 18, 1994) is an American inventor and the chief executive officer of Hatch Technologies.
 Previously, he was founder and CEO of EcoViate.
 He is known for building Algae Mobile, a device that converts carbon dioxide emitted from a car into oxygen.
 Jaggi was featured in Forbes 30 under 30 in 2011 and 2012.

 He was named an INK Fellow and participated in the 2013 INK Conference.
 Jaggi was also a speaker at TEDxRedmond in 2013 and is on the board of USA Science and Engineering Festival.
 In 2013, he was featured in CNN's The Next List.

 Early life and education

 Jaggi’s parents encouraged him to pursue science since he was a child.
 As a child, he pursued projects related to environment and world problems.
 After completing his education from Plano East High School, he joined Austin College in 2011.
 When he was 15, he began working with alternative energy sources and a year later he started working in a lab at University of Texas, Dallas.
 He has also worked at a patent law office.
 In 2012, he attended Vanderbilt University where he became a member of Phi Gamma Delta fraternity and earned a Bachelor of Arts in Environmental Sustainability and Economics.